shinken-solutions/shinken/docs/source/02_gettingstarted/gettingstarted-monitoring-publicservices.rst

 ===========================

-Before you can monitor a service, you first need to define a :ref:`host <configuringshinken/configobjects/host>` that is associated with the service.
+Before you can monitor a service, you first need to define a :ref:`host <host>` that is associated with the service.
 You can place host definitions in any object configuration file specified by a :ref:`cfg_file <configuringshinken-configmain#configuringshinken-configmain-cfg_file>` directive or placed in a directory specified by a :ref:`cfg_dir <configuringshinken-configmain#configuringshinken-configmain-cfg_dir>` directive.
 If you have already created a host definition, you can skip this step.

 For this example, lets say you want to monitor a variety of services on a remote host.
 Let's call that host *remotehost*.
 The host definition can be placed in its own file or added to an already exiting object configuration file.
 Here's what the host definition for *remotehost* might look like:

 ::

   define host{